verbb/snipcart-dev/readme.md

 ## Initial Setup

+You can get this running in whatever environment you're used to.
+It's preconfigured for DDEV for fast spin-up.

 [Install DDEV](https://ddev.readthedocs.io/en/stable/#installation), start the site with `ddev start`, and run the setup script from inside the container:

 ```shell